aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 Read will return the number of successful bytes, and it is the user responsibility to call `read()` with the correct offset again if the return value is not equal to count.
 In a case of DMA timeout (3 seconds), EIO will be returned.

-Possible errors:
+Possible errors:<br />
-EIO - DMA timeout or transaction failure.
+EIO - DMA timeout or transaction failure.<br />
-ENOMEM - System is out of memory.
+ENOMEM - System is out of memory.<br />

 **NOTE:** In case of any of the before mentioned errors, the FPGA and EDMA will be left in unknown state, with linux `dmesg` log potentially providing more insight on the error.